kevintpeng/Learn-Something-Every-Day/Production-Engineering/Chef.md

 ### Background
 - virtualization and containers are two technologies that have changed how infrastructure is deployed and managed
+  - Containers allow a single machine to host many working configurations.
 - both improve scale and ease of deployment (in theory)
 - both provide encapsulation as a service, which creates consistent environments across many machines
 - with cloud computing and NFV, both enable rapid deployment of services and applications to match demand

 #### Provisioning != Configuration
 - Provisioning is a set of actions to prepare a server with appropriate systems and software (OS, image)
-  - is the creation of machines
+  - is the creation of machines, or building docker images for containers (Packer builds any infrastructure image type with chef-client as the provisioner)
 - Configuration is setting up application specific dependencies and structure
   - example: a load balancer needs to know which pool of servers to select from, what IP address to use so clients can connect